'Nina's Adventures' (1999).

 Seder-Masochism

-Paley's next animated project, 'Seder-Masochism' (2018), was made in the same spirit as 'Sita Sings the Blues', but delved into her own religious background.
+Paley's next animated project, 'Seder-Masochism' (2018), was made in the same spirit as 'Sita Sings the Blues', but this time delved into her own religious background.
 Because, even though she came from an atheist Jewish background, her family still celebrated Passover every year.
 Paley's father felt it was important to raise his children with a cultural identity.
 'Seder-Masochism' analyzes the Book of Exodus and how, despite widespread worship of Egyptian mother-goddesses, Moses promoted Judaism as a patriarchal religion.
 Much like 'Sita Sings the Blues', Paley felt that the original religious text "doesn't make much sense".
 Both Rama in the Ramayana and Yahweh in the Torah and Bible are supposed to be "good", while the way they are depicted in these tales makes them come across quite the opposite.
 She was particularly interested in the people who were "disobedient", by worshipping the Golden Calf and therefore being killed by God.
 Paley also didn't see the ancient Egyptians as the "enemies", like they are often portrayed in the Old Testament.
 After all, they too had their own religion and culture that shared many similarities with Hebrew mythology.

 Various songs on the soundtrack are well-known pop and rock songs by artists like Dalida, Gloria Gaynor, Led Zeppelin, The Four Tops and The Beatles.
-Paley voices a sacrifical goat in the film, while her father (who died before the picture premiered) voiced God.
+Paley voices a sacrificial goat in the film, while her father (who died before the picture premiered) voiced God.
 She recorded his voice while he was already in the hospital, a few months before his death.
 Interviewed by Pauline Dolle for nycreligion.info (3 April 2018), Paley said: "(...)
 I was hoping for a profound connection that I did not find, to explore the religion of my father, who is an atheist, more than I am, and now I understand why.
 There was this really great moment when I was trying to find common ground with him over Passover and he found ways to tell me that I should be making more money and how I’m a disappointment.
 It captures my sad relationship with Dad.
 Here I find many comparisons between Sita and this project.
 Sita was exploring God as husband.
 Seder is God as father.
 My relationship with Dad is less than ideal.
 Interestingly, I came to embrace atheism more.
 We’re told that it’s incredibly important to have a profound relationship with dad.
 Maybe that’s bullshit too."

 Apocalypse Animated

 In 2020, Paley made 'Apocalypse Animated' (2020), an animated adaptation of The Book of Revelation, the last book of the New Testament.
-Again she used old gospel songs on the soundtrack, like 'When the Fire Comes Down' (1947) by Milton Estes And His Musical Millers, which warns of apocalyptic horror if people don't repent, while using a strangely jolly melody.
+Again, she used old gospel songs on the soundtrack, like 'When the Fire Comes Down' (1947) by Milton Estes And His Musical Millers, which warns of apocalyptic horror if people don't repent, while using a strangely jolly melody.

 Graphic contributions

 Nina Paley contributed the short comic 'People Like This Really Exist' to 'Choices: A Pro-Choice Benefit Comic Anthology for the National Organization for Women' (Angry Isis Press, 1990).
 She published the ironically titled 'Kute Kitty Kartoon' in issue #53 (August 1991) of Dark Horse Presents and livened up the pages of Karen G.R.
 Roekard's coloring book 'The Santa Cruz Haggadah: a Passover Haggadah, Coloring Book, and Journal for the Evolving Consciousness.'
 (Consciousness Press, 1991).
 She visualized the Grateful Dead songs 'Casey Jones' and 'Truckin'' in respectively Grateful Dead Comix, Volume 1 and 4 (Kitchen Sink Press, 1992), a graphic tribute to the psychedelic rock band The Grateful Dead by various cartoonists.
-On 15 February 2021, pop singer Gala (best known for her 1997 hit single 'Freed From Desire') released an music video, 'Parallel Lines', for which Paley provided the animation.
+On 15 February 2021, pop singer Gala (best known for her 1997 hit single 'Freed From Desire') released the music video 'Parallel Lines', for which Paley provided the animation.

 Recognition